BDC Hamburger Icon

 Recruitment and retention

-The unemployment rate was only 3.7 percent in October 2022, and employers are feeling the squeeze of a tight labor market.
+The unemployment rate is hovering around 4 percent in 2024 and employers are feeling the squeeze of a tight labor market.
 The surging popularity of remote work has allowed businesses to cast a wider net in terms of new hires, but testing job candidates and employees for marijuana can quickly cut holes in your recruitment strategy.

-About 18 percent of Americans use marijuana, according to the CDC, and there are an estimated 3.6 million state-legal medical cannabis patients alone, per data shared by Karger and its Medical Cannabis and Cannabinoids journal.
+About 17 percent of Americans use marijuana, according to the Statista Research Department and there are roughly 3.9 million state-legal medical cannabis patients alone, per data shared by Marijuana Policy Project.
 We can expect the number of pot users to increase as more states legalize the drug recreationally.
-Since this establishes that THC can be detectable for days – even months – after its use, this opens up the possibility of an influx in failed drug tests.
+Since this establishes that THC can be detectable for days ─ even months ─ after its use, this opens up the possibility of an influx in failed drug tests.
 If you aren’t hiring or retaining employees who fail marijuana drug tests, you may be eliminating an overwhelming number of people from your talent pool even though they are perfectly capable workers.
 To avoid doing so, you may want to eliminate testing for marijuana instead.

 author image